SilencerWeb/domainkeeper-guide/README.md

 ### How do I change the link address?
 1. Find the link you need.
 2. Replace the value of the `href` attribute with the link you need.

+## Contacts
+Do you still have questions?
+Feel free to create a new ticket here – https://wiwka.freshdesk.com or send us an email – feedback@wiwka.com